Mojacar, Spain (Ultimate Guide + 13 Things to Do)

 Wednesday street Market can be found at Plaza del Rey Alabez.
 The Sunday Flea Market is at Centro de Usos Multiples.

 The main shopping area of Mojacar is situated in the Parque Comercial – the Commercial Centre, or mall, which is situated almost exactly halfway from the old town and new town.
 There are lots of boutique clothes, art and local crafts stores, some cute little cafes to chat with friends in, and the biggest supermarket in the area – the Mercadona, a sort of Spanish Safeway.
+If you’re into shopping, it’s a great thing to do in Mojacar!

 The Iglesia de Santa Maria in the very center of the old town is one of the best sights to see and feel the history of the town.
 It is free to go inside, and is open almost all the time, except for when there’s the occasional local wedding happening.
 It is a formidable building which looms above the small residencies around it, with its simple Moorish Alcazaba style sand colored exterior designed for worship and protecting the pueblo’s residence should there be an attack.
 You can find it at Plaza Iglesia, 2D, 04638 Mojácar.